combo-graph/documentation/README.md

 This repo holds both the written documentation and issues for the plugin.

-You can access the issue tracker [here](https://github.com/combo-graph/documentation/issues) open a new issue [here](https://github.com/combo-graph/documentation/issues/new/choose)
+You can access the issue tracker [here](https://github.com/combo-graph/documentation/issues) and open a new issue [here](https://github.com/combo-graph/documentation/issues/new/choose)

 ## Documentation